joshuaclayton/unused/README.md

 classes/modules/functions, but it'll likely be close.

-If you're seeing more than 15,000 terms matched (I've seen upwards of 70,000), this is very likely due to misconfiguration of ctags where it includes some amount of build artifacts.
+If you're seeing more than 15,000 terms matched (I've seen upwards of 70,000), this is very likely due to misconfiguration of `ctags` where it includes some amount of build artifacts.
 In Ruby, this might be a `RAILS_ROOT/vendor` directory, or if you're using NPM, `APP_ROOT/node_modules` or `APP_ROOT/bower_components`.

-When configuring ctags, be sure to include your `--exclude` directives; you can [find an example here].
+When configuring `ctags`, be sure to include your `--exclude` directives; you can [find an example here].

 [find an example here]: https://github.com/joshuaclayton/dotfiles/commit/edf35f2a3ca2204a7c6796c3685b7da34bddf5fb#diff-6d7e423e99befb791a7db6ae51126747R76